tanjieling0/tp/docs/UserGuide.md

 Constraints for each field.
 Here are the constraints for each field in the application:

 * `NAME`: Names should only contain alphanumeric characters and spaces, and it should not be blank.
-* `PHONE_NUMBER`: Phone numbers should only contain numbers, and it should be at least 3 digits long.
+* `PHONE_NUMBER`: Phone numbers should only contain numbers, and it should be 8 digits long.
 * `EMAIL`: Emails should be of the format `local-part@domain`
 * `ADDRESS`: Addresses can take any format, and it should not be blank.
 * `ROLE`: Roles can only be `client`, `supplier`, or `employee`.